 4. Turn on your ‘out of the office’ and your voicemail

-Turning on your ‘out of the office’ is one of the most important things to when taking annual leave.
+Turning on your ‘out of the office’ is one of the most important things to do when taking annual leave.
 Even if you are only going to be away for one day it helps to set expectations and lets people know that you won’t be available to take calls or respond to emails.
-If you are worried about your clients not being able to get hold of you, why not give them a call and let them know how long you are going away for?
+If you are worried about your clients not being able to get hold of you, why not give them a call and let them know how long you are going away?
 Communicating that you will be out of the office sets clear expectations and you won’t have to worry about people thinking you are ignoring their emails.

 On your ‘out of the office’ make sure you direct important enquiries to someone else in your business, to ensure that all important emails are being dealt with as soon as they come in.
 You can also set rules on your emails to make sure an email from a certain contact is sent to someone else in your business.
 Alternatively, ask someone to spend five minutes each day checking your email to flag any important messages for when you’re back.